priya121/Agraman/README.md

 Agraman contains an algorithm that will take any word that you give it and will return any possible single word anagrams.

-Fork the repository and run from the bin folder to find one word anagrams of your name.
+Fork the repository and run from the bin folder using: `ruby bin/name_anagrams.rb` to find one word anagrams of your name.

     eg. Enter the word you would like an anagram for: